This post contains collections of products that I personally recommend (it may contain affiliate links).

 - Place on serving plate, leaving spaces around sides of both pinecones.

-- Insert nuts, at a slight angle and in horizontal rows, into cheese mixture as shown in photo
+- Insert nuts, at a slight angle and in horizontal rows, into cheese mixture as shown in photo.
+Whole almonds on one pine cone and Slivered almonds on the other pine cone.

 - Tuck rosemary sprigs around pinecones to resemble tree branches.